Are you looking for a people-centred approach to sustainable behaviour change?

 Social Marketing is an evidence-based approach.
 It has a proven track record of improving health outcomes, health behaviour change and behavioural factors worldwide.
 NHS Commercial solutions has recently appointed a group of behavioural change specialists to its framework agreement to support the delivery of Sustainability and Transformation Partnership / Accountable Care System work streams nationally.
 The approach works.

-Social Marketing can be delivered as a full process which provides a robust approach to change, including evaluation and follow up.
+Social Marketing can be delivered as a full process which provides a robust approach to change, including the evaluation and follow up.
 Alternatively, it can be broken down into stages which can help improve services, such as scoping an issue or segmenting a group to focus in on their wants and needs.

 For more on the evidence base, UCL have developed a database of intervention papers and reviews.